 Group’s Financial Highlights

-- Proposed final dividend of 38 HK cents per Share to be payable on or around Thursday, 8 June 2023
+- Proposed final dividend of 50 HK cents per Share, to be payable on Wednesday, 8 June 2022

 The issuer is solely responsible for the content of this announcement.